-Beginning January 15, 2016, parties involved in contested case proceedings filed with the Administrative Law Division will be able to electronically file documents with the Office of Administrative Hearings.
+As of January 15, 2016, parties involved in contested case proceedings filed with the Administrative Law Division are able to electronically file documents with the Office of Administrative Hearings.

-As of July 1, 2016, OAH will begin returning contested case records to agencies electronically instead of in paper form.
+As of July 1, 2016, OAH returns contested case records to agencies electronically instead of in paper form.

 The Workers’ Compensation Division hears claims involving injured workers and their employers and insurers.
 Nearly 6,000 cases are filed each year, for which Workers’ Compensation Judges provide settlement conferences, mediations and trials appropriate to the facts of each individual case.

 Administrative Law Judges hear cases that result from challenges made to actions or inactions of state and local government agencies.
 These Judges also review all proposed regulatory rules to determine if they are necessary and reasonable.